 The main way that we will reward our students is through the use of ‘House Points’.
-Students are awarded House points for good work etc. These are awarded by class teachers using ‘Class Charts’, with each category being worth one House Point.
+Students are awarded House points for good work etc. These are awarded by class teachers using ‘Arbor’, with each category being worth one House Point.

 - Preparedness for work = being properly equipped, completing homework